-Administered at home, allergy drops, also known as SLIT avoids time off work/school for regular weekly office visits required by shots.
-They are also very convenient for people who travel and cannot get to the doctor’s office for regular allergy shot visits.
-Also some may like the pain free administration.
+Since you can administer them at home, allergy drops, or SLIT (Sublingual Immunotherapy), avoid taking time from work or school for weekly office visits to your Texas allergist required by shots.
+They are also very convenient for people who travel and are not able to get to the doctor’s office for continued allergy shot visits.
+This method is also pain-free.

-Cost of allergy drops is similar to co-pays for shots and medications for most patients, but ends after five years while the cost of others could be indefinite.
-Each patient is on a case to case basis, looking into your history, reaction and insurance coverage.
+Cost of allergy drops is similar to co-pays for medications and shots of most patients, but stops after five years, while other medication costs could be indefinite.
+Each patient is judged on their unique circumstances, their medical history, reactions and insurance coverage.

 Safe for Most Patients:

-SLIT can be started beginning at the age of two and thereon up to seniors.
-Allergy drops are easier for patients and have fewer adverse reactions than shots.
-Many patients also miss fewer doses, allowing them to not have to go back in their treatment process.
-Sublingual Immunotherapy offers a superior safety profile.
-The incidence of anaphylaxis to shots is three in one million.
-There have been no reports of severe reactions to allergy drops using our protocol.
-All-natural, unlike medications, SLIT is made from simple extracts of pollens, dusts, molds, and pet dander.
+Allergy shots can be administered in patients as young as two years old and older.
+Allergy drops are easier for our Texas patients and have fewer adverse reactions than shots.
+Most patients miss fewer doses, as well, allowing them to not have to go back in their treatment process.
+A superior safety profile also accompanies Sublingual Immunotherapy.
+Anaphylaxis incidents are much less likely to happen, occurring only three times per million.
+There have been no reports of reactions of a severe nature while using our allergy drop protocol.
+Unlike medications, SLIT is all-natural – made from simple extracts of molds, pet dander, pollens and dust.

-The idea behind any kind of immunotherapy (which includes allergy shots and drops) is to expose the body to small amount of substances that cause allergies.
-Over a period of several months there will be an increase in those concentrations and a decrease in symptoms will occur.
+The concept behind immunotherapy treatments, which includes allergy drops and allergy shots, is to subject the body to a tiny amount of the substances that cause allergies.
+Over a several month period, there will be an increase in those concentrations and a decrease in symptoms will occur.

 Allergy Drops have been used for over 100 years, and used under the tongue.
 There is a large amount of scientific evidence from the past 30 years which clearly documents their effectiveness and safety.

-Most patients will have fewer symptoms and begin to build immunity within a few weeks of starting allergy drop therapy.
-For some patients, it may take up to several months to feel the effect of the treatment.
-Texan Allergy uses a dosing schedule customized to your particular allergies.
-It is possible to take you entire daily dose at once or to split it up into two or three times during the day.
+Most patients undergoing SLIT will have fewer symptoms and begin to build immunity within a few weeks of starting allergy drop therapy.
+For some people, it may take up to several months to feel the effect of the treatment.
+Our Texas allergists will customize a dosing schedule according to your particular allergies.
+It is possible to take your entire daily dose at once or to take it at two or three different times throughout the day.

-Most commonly, patients report of itching or tingling in the mouth and mild swelling under the tongue.
+Most reported reactions complain of tingling or itching in the mouth or mild swelling under the tongue.
 This can occur in up to 40% of patients during the initial few days of therapy.
 We recommend treating with an antihistamine and keeping on the same dose of drops every day until the reaction no longer occurs.

-Severe allergic reactions such as anaphylaxis are extraordinarily rare and are much less common that with allergy shots.
+While uncommon, some of the other adverse reactions might include stomach ache, nausea and wheezing in patients who have asthma.
+Severe allergic reactions, such as anaphylaxis, are extraordinarily rare and are much less common than in patients taking allergy shots.
 For this reason, allergy drops can safely be given at home.

-Patients with asthma or those who are taking beta blockers can safely use allergy drop.
+Any patients with asthma or those who are taking beta blockers can also safely use allergy drops.
 As always, asthmatics should take their medications to keep their asthma under control, but the chance of significant asthma exacerbation is much less using allergy drops as with allergy shots.

-Patients currently taking allergy shots can switch to drops (and vice versa.)
+Patients that currently take shots are able to switch to drops (and vice versa).
 We typically will repeat your allergy testing prior to switching treatments.
-If you are interested in allergy drops, or would like more information, call us at or email our office today to schedule a visit or ask any questions about current pricing or other information.
+If you are interested in allergy drops, or want more information, give us a call or send us an email to schedule your appointment with our Texas allergist or ask questions about pricing or other information.